PGCert - French as a subject

 Expand to read exchange programme and study abroad opportunities

-The University’s exchange agreements with France’s Université de La Rochelle and the University of New Caledonia allows students to study for a semester in France as part of their undergraduate degree.
+The University’s exchange agreements with France’s Université de La Rochelle and the University of New Caledonia allows students to study for a trimester in France as part of their undergraduate degree.

 Students wishing to work in France, New Caledonia or Tahiti can take a break from their studies and spend a year in a French-speaking school as an English teaching assistant.
 Students need at least beginner's French to be eligible to apply.
 There is also an exchange with the University of Avignon in the South of France.
 These exchanges often lead to contacts and further employment in Europe.

 Expand to read Subject Requirements